Written by: Nicky Barker, Founder of Little Ones & Paediatric Sleep Specialist

 STEP 5: Nap Length

 Some babies need a hand regulating their nap lengths so that they nap for the perfect amount, at the optimum times of the day, to lead to easy settling and good night time sleep.
-Some babies love to sleep in the day and are then up all night because they've had too much day sleep and genuinely aren't tired enough for a deeper sleep overnight!
+Some babies love to sleep in the day and are then up all night because they've had too much day sleep and genuinely aren't tired enough for a deeper sleep overnight.
+Sounds crazy but it's true.
 It is most restorative for babies and toddlers to nap for a couple of hours across the middle of the day, when there is a natural dip in energy levels for all humans and our biological sleep window is open.
 If a baby naps for too long in their morning nap they won't be tired enough to have a longer nap at lunchtime and this can end up leading to a build up of overtiredness throughout the day.
 Having more control of a baby's nap lengths means you can set them up for excellent nap habits that are sustainable for years to come - namely establishing and maintaining that long lunchtime sleep which your child will keep until they're around 3 years old.

 STEP 6: Milk/Solids Intake